fmiskovic/woodpecker-twitter-bot/README.md

 `BOT_QUERIES` - specifies key words for searching the news, for example: `bitcoin`, `basketball`, `kardashian` or anything else.

-`BOT_BLACKLISTED_SOURCES` - specifies blacklist news sources that you don't want to consume.
+`BOT_BLACKLISTED_SOURCES` - specifies blacklisted news sources that you don't want to consume.

 For more details check: https://newsapi.org/docs/endpoints/top-headlines